datacarpentry/python-socialsci/episodes/10-aggregations.md

 ~~~
 {: .language-python}

-For numeric variables we can obtain a variety of basic statistical information by using the `describe` method.
+For numeric variables we can obtain a variety of basic statistical information by using the `describe()` method.

 ~~~
 df_SAFI.describe()
 ~~~
 {: .language-python}

-This can be done for the dataframe as a whole, in which case some of the results might have no sensible meaning.
+This can be done for the Dataframe as a whole, in which case some of the results might have no sensible meaning.
 If there are any missing values, represented in the display as `NaN` you will get a warning message.

 You can also `.describe()` on a single variable basis.